-WCRPG (and P2G by extension) uses linear kinematics, the motion of objects in straight lines without consideration of the circumstances leading to it.
+WCRPG uses linear kinematics, the motion of objects in straight lines without consideration of the circumstances leading to it.
 In many of the situations used in the game, the mathematics involved in movement has been vastly simplified from real life.
 Those player groups that are more mathematically inclined can use their own methods for determining movement if they desire.